 Next, we study the evolution of the planets.
-Figure \ref{fig:RadiusEvolutionM10} shows the radius vs.~time for three initial energy states and a planet mass of $M\low{p}=10$ M$_\oplus$ (see Figure \ref{fig:RadiusEvolutionM05AndM15} in Appendix \ref{sec:MoreRadiusEvolution} for the $5$ M$_\oplus$ and $15$ M$_\oplus$ mass planets).
+Figure \ref{fig:RadiusEvolutionM10} shows the radius against time for three initial energy states and a planet mass of $M\low{p}=10$ M$_\oplus$ (see Figure \ref{fig:RadiusEvolutionM05AndM15} in Appendix \ref{sec:MoreRadiusEvolution} for the $5$ M$_\oplus$ and $15$ M$_\oplus$ mass planets).
 We find the same phases in the evolution of a planet with a thermal boundary layer as \citet{Scheibe+2021}.
-First, the envelope cools down and contracts, depending on the flux emitted throughout the atmosphere.
+The envelope first cools down and contracts, depending on the flux emitted throughout the atmosphere.
 This phase occurs on a timescale of 0.1 - 1 Gyr.
 Next, the evolution is governed by the flux from the deep interior to the outer envelope throughout conductive layers.
 The balance between the energy that is released throughout the atmosphere and the energy that is received from the interior determines the size of the planet (i.e., how inflated it is).
 Then the contraction is mainly determined by the contraction of the deep interior.
-However, the high-$Z$ material has a relatively low thermal expansion coefficient such that cooling does not lead to large contraction and the planet evolves relatively slowly.
+However, the high-$Z$ material has a low thermal expansion coefficient such that cooling does not lead to a large contraction and the planet evolves slowly.
 In the last phase, the energy reservoir of the deep interior is depleted, and contraction accelerates again.

-Cond-1 and Cond-3 are very similar in the early evolution and deviate more as time progresses.
+We highlight that Cond-1 and Cond-3 are very similar during their early evolution and deviate more as time progresses.
 Initially, the contraction is very fast until it slows down after $t\approx2$ Gyr.
 The initial contraction is caused by the cooling of the outer envelope and stalls as soon as the internal heat prevents further cooling of the envelope.
 The planetary radius then depends on the heat flux from the deep interior to the outer envelope.
 Cond-2 is very different from the other two cases and has a larger radius during most of the evolution.
 Apart from the outer region of the planet, the conductivity in Cond-2 is higher than in the other cases.
 The higher conductivity leaks more energy from the deep interior to the outer envelope.
 This keeps the envelope hotter and therefore more extended compared to the cases with lower conductivities.
-As a result, in this case the envelope is inflated throughout the entire planetary evolution.
+As a result, the envelope is inflated throughout the entire planetary evolution in this case.